 There are approximately 25,000 genes made up of approximately 3 billion base pairs that comprise our DNA.
 A mutation can be caused by a mismatched base pair in the genetic code or a broken strand of DNA.
 The latter is much more difficult for the body to repair and thus there is more likely to be a mistake when it’s fixed, creating a mutation.
 Sometimes, these mutations can be passed down from parent to child, while other times they can be caused by environmental factors, such as exposure to UV radiation from the sun.

 - Cell Division

 Another type of cellular damage occurs when a cell divides and passes on its genetic information onto its two daughter cells.
 A telomere is a stretch of DNA at the ends of chromosomes that protect the DNA.
-Each time a cell divides, the telomere shorten.
+Each time a cell divides, the telomeres shorten.
 Once the telomere becomes too short, it can no longer protect the DNA.
 When this happens, cells are more likely to malfunction.
 While shorter telomeres are a normal part of the aging process, activities such as smoking, sitting too much, etc. can accelerate the cell division process, ultimately causing the telomere to become shorter more quickly than what would be considered normal aging.
-Cancer is an example of what happens when telomere begin to malfunction.
+Cancer is an example of what happens when a telomere begins to malfunction.

 Emerging Field of Study

 Epigenetic changes are chemical compounds that, when attached to genes, can change how the genes express themselves.
 The epigenome consists of all the chemical compounds that have been added to one’s DNA.
 Changes in the epigenome can result in changes in gene activity.
 The epigenome can be affected by lifestyle and environment (e.g., smoking).
 For instance, scientists have observed that genetically identical mice can still have variations in lifespans due to epigenetic changes.